dsmithhayes/extended/readme.md

-A simple library that extends some classes from the SPL.
+# Exnteded

+Classes and interfaces that expand some concepts from the SPL that I find I use across many projects.